hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

             - plugins needed for the basic project;
             - framework.

-This Hierarchy displays who, in a coding sense, `requires` whom, i.e. *"root"* `requires` the  main project, which in turn  `requires` the basic project, and the basic project then requires the framework.
+This Hierarchy displays who, in a coding sense, `requires` whom, i.e. *"root"* `requires` the  main project, which in turn  `requires` the basic project, and the basic project then `requires` the framework.

 &mdash; Wow-wow!
 Easy!
 What's a "root" and "basic project"?

-Sorry, I've come up with all of this myself and perhaps didn't use suitable terms so I have had to improvise or invent a few terms.
-I'll be grateful for your suggestion of better variants.
+Sorry, I've come up with all of this myself and perhaps didn't use suitable terms so I have had to improvize or invent a few terms.
+I'll be grateful for your suggestion of better variants of these terms.

-I call *"root"* the most external package that containts code, config and other files specifically for this particular installation and that are unique to your project &mdash; things this installation distinguishes it from the main project.
+I call *"root"* the most external package that containts code, the config and other files specifically for this particular installation and that are unique to your project &mdash; things this installation distinguishes it from the main project.
 Ideally it contains just a few files.
 More about it below.

 *"Basic project"* (or basic application) is what `yii2-app-basic` turns into or develops into using this approach. i.e. it is a reusable base application that implements some basic functions arranged as a plugin.
 You don't have to create *"basic project"* yourself.
 It can be developed by a community like `yii2-app-basic`.
 We are developing HiSite according to this method.
 More about it below.